jjs462/MENG-Wetlands-FloodRisk/README.md

 The wetland data from ArcGIS Pro includes the .dbf files that start with "TabulateInter_"

-The wetland data that was made using ArcGIS is in a separate folder and are .shp files.
+The wetland data that was made using ArcGIS is shown (and can be read into ArcGIS as an example for the Emergent Wetlands in NYS